Frequently asked questions about the pay subsidy reform

 -

-- If pay subsidy is granted on the basis of a disability or illness, it could be granted for 10 months for the first time, and be extended for a maximum of 24 months at a time in the same employment relationship.
+- If pay subsidy is granted on the basis of a disability or illness, it can be granted for 10 months for the first time, and be extended later for a maximum of 24 months at a time in the same employment relationship.
 Currently, pay subsidy can be granted for the first time for a maximum of 24 months, but the conditions for granting the subsidy are stricter than in the proposed model.

 -